 Dr Gaur said the goal with regular health is to “minimize risk and maximise quality of life.”

 There are a number of health checks over 60s should be focused on to ensure their wellbeing.
 The following are simple tests that are important to stay on top of:

 Managing blood pressure and cholesterol is crucial to maintaining heart health.
 High blood pressure and high cholesterol can cause a greater risk of heart attack, stroke, and other health problems.
 These conditions can often be present but have no warning signs so the need for regular checks is crucial.

 According to WebMD it’s best to check your blood pressure at least once every couple of years, more frequent checks should be conducted if you suffer from other health conditions.
-Adults should have a cholesterol check at least once every four to six years.

 Healthy Bones Australia recommends “women and men over 50 with risk factors for osteoporosis need a bone check up with a bone density scan”.
 Your GP can provide a referral for a bone density scan.
 If scan the result shows osteopenia then a scan every one to five years is required, if the results indicate osteoporosis then a scan will be required every one to two years.
 Regular exercise combined with adequate vitamin D and calcium intake is important to maintaining bone health.